hmteditors/bifi/README.md

 Simple hack to make markdown pages for a browsable viewer of bifolio spreads for Venetus B and Upsilon 1.1 MSS.

+## Data source

+The pages are built from simple tables associating a recto and verso page (identified by CITE2URN) with an image (also identified by a CITE2 URN) of their bifolio spread.
+These files are in the `expanded` folder.

 ## Results

 The `venetus-b-bifolios` and `upsilon-1-1-bifolios` directories have markdown files with YAML headers for the Venetus  B and Upsilon 1.1 manuscripts respectively.
 These files can be used with a CMS like jekyll to generate web pages, or can be used with any markdown viewer.